 So first off, heads up: Some of the links below are affiliate links.
-I was writing this page
+Sorry not sorry. 🤷♂️

 Macbook Pro 15″ – Total Mac fanboy, I know.
 But I’m very happy having this 15″ after working on both a 13″ Macbook and retina iMac previously.
 Best of both the productivity and portability worlds.
 (Also, space grey! ✨)